Frequently Asked Questions

 Can I do an internship?

-Internships let you lean and apply your skills and knowledge within a real workplace.
+Internships let you learn and apply your skills and knowledge within a real workplace.
 Internships are available for all degrees with the Department of Humanities.

 Can I study abroad with this degree?

 There are various short-term "study abroad" programs available.

 Will you help me find a job when I graduate?

 IU Kokomo's Office of Career Services, located in the Kelley Student Center, can assist you with aptitude and interest assessments and help you prepare for the job search and interview process.